Ngonal/Networking-Lab-Portfolio/README.md

 - **`configure terminal`**
 Enters `global configuration` mode from `privileged EXEC` mode, allowing the user to modify the device’s running configuration.
 - **`?`**
 Provides context-sensitive help: When used after a command with a space (e.g., `show ?`), it displays available subcommands or arguments.
 When used immediately after a partial command (e.g., `con?`), it attempts to show matching options.
+In context-sensitive help, `<cr>` (carriage return) indicates that the command is complete and can be executed by pressing `Enter`.
+Additional arguments may still be available, but they are optional when `<cr>` is shown.
 > 💡 **Quick Tip:**
 > - Press `TAB` to autocomplete a partially typed command or keyword.
 > - Use the `UP` and `DOWN` arrow keys to navigate through command history.
 Press `Enter` to execute a selected command..
 > - Press `Ctrl + A` to move the cursor to the beginning of the command line.
 > - Press `Ctrl + E` to move the cursor to the end of the command line.
+> - Prefix a command with `no` to negate or remove its effect.
+This is commonly used to disable features or delete configuration statements (e.g., `no shutdown`, `no ip address`).
 ### Juniper Junos OS
 -
 ### Fortinet FortiOS